xapian/xapian-docsprint/advanced/learning_to_rank.rst

 Introduction
 ============

 Learning-to-Rank(LTR) can be viewed as a weighting scheme which involves machine learning.
 The main idea behind LTR is to bring up relevant documents given a low ranking by probablistic techniques like BM25 by using machine learning models.
 A model is trained by learning from the relevance judgements provided by a user corresponding to a set of queries and a corpus of documents.
 This model is then used to re-rank the matchset to bring more relevant documents higher in the ranking.
 Learning-to-Rank has gained immense popularity and attention among researchers recently.
-Xapian is the first project with Learning-to-Rank functionality added to it.

-LTR can be broadly seen in two stages: Learning the model & Ranking.
+LTR can be broadly seen in two stages: Learning the model and Ranking.
 Learning the model takes the training file as input and produces a model.
 After that given this learnt model, when a new query comes in, scores can be assigned to the documents associated to it.

 Preparing the Training file
 ---------------------------